Healthdirect Free Australian health advice you can count on.

 • your own preferences

-Your doctor will discuss the benefits and disadvantages of possible treatments with you before you decide on a treatment plan.
-Your treatment plan may also change based on how your cancer responds to the treatment and how well you cope with any side effects.
+Your doctor will discuss the benefits and disadvantages of each treatment before you decide on a treatment plan.
+Your treatment plan may also change based on how your cancer responds to the treatment and how your body handles any side effects.

-Your doctor will be able to tell you how soon treatment should start.
-You can take as much time as you need to discuss the options with your doctor, family and friends before making a decision.
-You have the right to refuse any treatment you do not wish to have, and to change your mind at any stage during treatment.
+Your doctor will tell you how soon treatment should start.
+You can take as much time as you need to discuss your options with your doctor, family and friends before making a decision.
+You have the right to ask another doctor for a second opinion.
+You have the right to say no to any treatment you don't want.
+You can change your mind at any stage during treatment.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.